feedhenry-staff/fh-rest-express-router/README.md

 ## Changelog

+* 0.4.1 - 0.4.3
+  * Struggles with peerDependencies.
+Ultimately we will retain this config.

 * 0.4.0
   * Support for Joi validations on incoming request body and querystrings for create, update, and list operations